artanvrajolli/remwaste/README.md

 ### Available Scripts
 The project includes several npm scripts: `dev` for starting the development server, `build` for production builds, `preview` for previewing builds, `lint` for ESLint checking, `format` for code formatting with Prettier, and `format:check` for checking code formatting.

-## Troubleshooting

-### Common Issues

-**Build Errors**
-Clear node_modules and package-lock.json, then reinstall dependencies.
-You can also clear the Vite cache using the build command with the force flag.

-**TypeScript Errors**
-Run TypeScript type checking without emitting files using the tsc command with the noEmit flag.

-**Flowbite React Issues**
-Run the Flowbite React patch using the postinstall npm script or manually with the flowbite-react patch command.

-**API Connection Issues**
-- Check browser network tab for CORS errors
-- Verify the WeWantWaste API endpoint is accessible
-- Application automatically falls back to static data on API failure

 ## Features in Detail

 ### Product Filtering System